vatsal2312/HuhToken/README.md

 **Scenario** :

-_An individual with an approved wallet address makes a purchase of REFF tokens, the Referrer benefits by receiving a 7% redistribution of BNB on the initial purchase of the Referee.
-Both the Referrer and Referee receive a permanent reduced sell tax from n% to n% when they sell their REFF tokens._
+_An individual with an approved wallet address makes a purchase of HUH tokens, the Referrer benefits by receiving a 7% redistribution of BNB on the initial purchase of the Referee.
+Both the Referrer and Referee receive a permanent reduced sell tax from n% to n% when they sell their HUH tokens._

 _Should the Referee then refer a further individual in order to also benefit from this programme, the initial person in the chain also receives a n% reward from the purchase of the third person referred.
 This is capped at the third individual._